High School Post-Season Championships

 How to qualify for the State Championship (for schools in the US)

 How to qualify for the US National Championship (for schools in the US)

 How to qualify for the National Championship (for schools outside the US)

-Students may only attend a post-season contest (State, National, or World Championship) if they qualify according to the rules linked above.
+Students may only attend a post-season contest (State, National, or International Championship) if they qualify according to the rules linked above.
 You can evaluate your students' eligibility for the next level of competition by going to our results section and selecting the appropriate contest(s).
 Please note that due to the fact that there are multiple paths to qualify for some post-season championships, it is almost inevitable that someone who qualified for the next level will show up lower in the rankings for some metric than someone who didn't qualify for the next level.
 This does not mean the system made a mistake in calculating the results; it just means that the student who is listed as qualified must have qualified on some other event.
 Imagine if a baseball league selected an All-Star squad based on the top 20% of home run leaders and the top 20% of stolen base leaders.
 The person who hits a home run every at-bat will show up at the bottom of the stolen base rankings but will definitely make the All-Star squad.
 Just because someone shows up higher than that student on the stolen base list but didn't make the All-Star squad doesn't mean there was a mistake.

 Confirmation of each school's qualifiers will be emailed to the coach for that school several weeks before the championship meet.
 It is not necessary to wait for this confirmation to register your students for the championship if you have verified that the students are eligible to compete according to the instructions linked above.
 Only students attending schools with a paid mathleague.org membership for the current school year may attend a State Championship in the US.